 No one golfer has dominated the Gents Club Championship in recent years but Linzi Allan won her 8th Ladies Club Championship in a row in 2015.
-She has now started her PGA Training alongside Iain Darroch in the West Kilbride Professional Shop.
+She has now completed her PGA Training and works alongside Iain Darroch in the West Kilbride Professional Shop.

 Over the years the Club has played host to many important Championships – the British Girls’, the Pringle Seniors’, the British Senior Ladies’, the Scottish Girls’, the Scottish Ladies’, the Scottish Boys’ and more exotically, the World One Armed Golfers Championship.

 For most members golf is not a matter of Championships, but rather a friendly foursome with the cheerful male insults or the ladies with their scrupulous adherence to the Rules of Golf.
 A small added bonus though is having the thousand faces of Arran as a backdrop!

 H. R. G. Crauford of Auchenames, Portencross drives off the first ball on May 13th 1893

 The opening of the extended course was quite an event in the Village, and this was the scene in front of the Clubhouse

 William Adams tees off to officially open the 18-hole course in 1905

 Jean McCulloch receiving the Scottish Ladies Championship at Machrihanish in 1913 for the first time

 Jean McCulloch being lifted in triumph at St. Andrews in 1928